Sarthbhalerao/cheat-sheets/README.md

 A structured collection of **daily-use DevOps commands and scripting references** that I use in real workflows.

-This repository acts as a **quick reference guide** for Git, GitHub CLI, and Shell Scripting — designed to save time during development, debugging, and automation tasks.
+This repository acts as a **quick reference guide** for Git, Linux, GitHub CLI, and Shell Scripting — designed to save time during development, debugging, and automation tasks.

 ---